 Rivershore Estate & Golf Links

 Nestled along the banks of the South Thompson River lies Rivershore Golf Links.
-Host to numerous national and provincial championships, Rivershore’s backdrop includes Kamloops’ infamous hoodoos where California bighorn sheep have been known to roam.
+Host to numerous national and provincial championships, Rivershore’s backdrop includes Kamloops’ spectacular hoodoos where California bighorn sheep have been known to roam.

 Talking Rock Golf Course